Skaginn3x/framework/docs/design/mqtt_broadcaster.md

 ## Description

 This document provides a guide on using the MQTT broadcaster executable.
-The service forwards signal values from the IPC manager to MQTT topics, providing a connection between IPC and Aveva.
-It can also be used for other purposes.
+The service forwards signal values from the IPC manager to MQTT topics, providing a connection between IPC and MQTT.

 ## Command line arguments